You’re just sitting there relaxed before the TV, computer or reading a magazine when suddenly you get a run of PVCs.

 Can a healthy heart have premature ventricular contractions at rest?

-“Just about everyone has PVC’s sometimes – even hundreds of PVC’s per day can be normal,” says Daniel P. Morin, MD, FACC, Director of Electrophysiology Research and Director of Cardiovascular Research for the Ochsner Health System.
+“Just about everyone has PVCs sometimes – even hundreds of PVCs per day can be normal,” says Daniel P. Morin, MD, FACC, formerly Director of both Electrophysiology Research and Cardiovascular Research for Ochsner Health System, and currently Professor of Medicine and Cardiology at University of California, San Francisco.

 The symptoms would be one or more of the following.